lifecycle-project/ds-dictionaries/changelogs/URBAN_ATH_DICTIONARY_CHANGELOG.md

 #### General changes

+- 2023 dic 4th. all food environment variables added (these variables were not included in the older versions).

 - yearly_rep: categories options added and updated for ath_blueyn300_* and ath_greenyn300_*, integer values 0 (no) and 1 (yes).
 - yearly_rep: in addition, type of these ath_blueyn300_* and ath_greenyn300_* changed from boolean to integer.
 - non_rep: Added categories for urb_deg_birth at category tab.